One-To-One and Online (Private) Watercolour Tuition with Jem Bowden

 As lessons progress, we will often move to addressing an entire creative process, where I guide you through subject selection, composition, preparatory thinking & planning, and then through the techniques for each stage of a finished painting.
 This can be done as pure demonstration or we can paint together.

 All of this and more will be based on what we, together, feel will be of most benefit to you.
 My tuition is entirely geared towards each individual, so no two cases are the same.
 Please don’t feel you have anything ‘to prove’.
 You’re coming for advice and help after all and don’t need to try to impress anyone.

 ONLINE TUITION – via video meeting / ‘Zoom’

 If we cannot meet up in person we can instead do so over the internet.

-Using the free software ‘Zoom’ (which you can learn more about and download HERE) in combination with your laptop or PC, we can meet ‘virtually’ by video call.
+Using the free software ‘Zoom’ (which you can learn more about and download HERE) in combination with your laptop or PC, we can meet ‘virtually’.
 This is nowadays surprisingly easy, and the technical requirements are quite minimal.
-Your internet connection will need to be quite good but doesn’t usually need to be brilliant.
+Your internet connection will need to be fairly good but doesn’t usually need to be brilliant.